Retail Analytics for Malls: 5 Key Metrics that can help Increase Customer Engagement

 2. Heat maps

 One of the factors that plays a critical role in enhancing the layout of malls is having a sound understanding of customer flow.
 This is where heat maps, another beacon-enabled feature comes into the picture.
 Such heat maps of entire malls can help track consumer movements within the malls and identify hotspots and bottlenecks in the layout.
-Malls can then use this data to assess the impact of layout changes, digital signage boards and marketing campaigns on consumer engagement.
+Malls can then use this data to assess the impact of layout changes, digital signage boards and proximity marketing campaigns on consumer engagement.

 Heat maps can also help malls identify zones that are most trafficked.
 They can then use this data to help revive low-traffic areas within the mall by setting up a food joint or a pop-up store of a popular brand or by simply shifting a high-visit store to those zones.
 Another way of going about this is to enable pull messaging via the mall’s app by making beacons prominently visible to consumers in such high-traffic zones.
 This can help visitors discover retail stores in low-traffic areas that they would have otherwise never come across.